 Assess viSNE map quality

-(viSNE maps colored by channel comparing a poorly converged viSNE map to a nicely converged viSNE map.
+(viSNE maps colored by channel comparing a poorly converged viSNE map (top) to a nicely converged viSNE map (bottom).
 Each row is a single sample colored by four different markers as indicated.
 The two samples are not related and are from different viSNE analyses.
-They are only shown together for purposes of comparison and reference for the idea of poor versus good convergence.)
+They are shown together only for purposes of comparison and reference for the idea of poor versus good convergence.)

 The most typical reason for poor convergence is a lack of iterations when working with viSNE runs with larger numbers of events (as a rough example, in abundance of 400,000 events).
 If coloring the viSNE map by channel results in overlapping and poorly formed islands of events that don't separate the expression of a single marker into distinct locations on the map, another run should be attempted with more iterations to improve the clarity of the results.
 In addition, changing the perplexity may improve the separation of events in the viSNE map.

-If your panel includes markers that you are interested in studying but did not include as clustering markers for viSNE (for example, signaling markers, activation markers, or inhibitory receptors), you can use dot plots colored by channel as described above for the clustering markers to color the cell populations or groups of samples on your viSNE map according to their expression of these markers.
-If you’ve already gated on the viSNE map or used a clustering method for automated categorization of the cell populations, you can also display the gate labels as you view functional marker expression for easier interpretation.
+If your panel includes markers that you are interested in studying but were not included as clustering markers for the DR analysis (for example, signaling markers, activation markers, or inhibitory receptors), you can use dot plots colored by channel as described above for the clustering markers to color the cell populations or groups of samples on your DR map according to their expression of these markers.
+If you’ve already gated on the DR map or used a clustering method for automated categorization of the cell populations, you can also display the gate labels as you view functional marker expression for easier interpretation.

 (viSNE maps colored by expression of p-NFkB, a functional marker that was not used to cluster the viSNE. p-NFkB cell subset gate is shown and labeled, facilitating the comparison of this subset across the three unique conditions - basal, BCR, and IL-7)